bearandhammer/portfolio/fsharp/README.md

-# Portfolio
+# F#
-Bear &amp; Hammer portfolio/blog post snippets.
+This folder contains all of the F# projects/code samples featured in Bear &amp; Hammer blog posts.